-When interpreting continuous $SvO_2$ versus time tracings in the operating room and intensive care unit, we must always consider equation 5, the Fick Equation solved for $SvO_2$ .
-When $SvO_2$ changes, we must ask which term(s) in equation 5 are responsible.
+When interpreting continuous Svo2 versus time tracings in the operating room and intensive care unit, we must always consider Equation 5, the Fick Equation solved for Svo2.
+When Svo2 changes, we should ask which term(s) in Equation 5 are responsible.
 In the operating room, the terms most likely to change significantly are cardiac output (CO) and hemoglobin (Hb).
-During general anesthesia with mechanical ventilation, $SaO_2$ and $VO_2$ are usually constant, with the exception that $VO_2$ will decrease during hypothermia.
+During general anesthesia with mechanical ventilation, Sao2 and Vo2 are usually constant, with the exception that Vo_2 will decrease during hypothermia.
 On the other hand, this is not the case in the intensive care unit.
-Patients in respiratory failure will have varying degrees of arterial desaturation (low $SaO_2$ ).
-Note that $SvO_2$ is directly related to $SaO_2$ ; if $SaO_2$ decreases by 20% and nothing else changes, then $SvO_2$ will decrease by 20%.
-Critical care unit patients may also have frequent changes in $VO_2$ , which can be increased by agitation, shivering, coughing, fever, pain, seizures, eating, or defecation, to name just a few.
+Patients in respiratory failure will have varying degrees of arterial desaturation (low Sao2).
+Note that Svo2 is directly related to Sao2; if Sao2 decreases by 20% and nothing else changes, then Svo2 will decrease by 20%.
+Critical care unit patients may also have frequent changes in Vo2, which can be increased by agitation, shivering, coughing, fever, pain, seizures, defecation, or eating, to name just a few possible causes.

-Continuous $SvO_2$ is a valuable adjunct in the treatment of ventilator-dependent patients.
-As positive endexpiratory pressure (PEEP) is slowly increased to improve oxygenation, $SaO_2$ will usually increase, but eventually the cardiac output will begin to decrease as venous return is compromised.
-At this point, oxygen delivery to tissue may begin to decrease (and SvO2 begins to decrease) even though $SaO_2$ is still increasing. $SvO_2$ is a reflection of oxygen delivery in this situation, and can thus be used to "optimize" positive end-expiratory pressure without the need of serial blood gases and CO measurements.
+Continuous Svo_2 is a valuable adjunct in the treatment of ventilator-dependent patients.
+As positive end-expiratory pressure is slowly increased to improve oxygenation, Sao_2 will usually increase, but eventually the cardiac output will begin to decrease as venous return is compromised.
+At this point, oxygen delivery to tissue may begin to decrease (and Svo_2 begins to decrease) even though Sao_2 is still increasing.
+Svo_2 is a reflection of oxygen delivery in this situation and can thus provide a means to "optimize" positive end-expiratory pressure without the need of serial blood gases and CO measurements.

-In summary, $SvO_2$ monitoring is a valuable technology for the operating room and the critical care unit.
+In summary, Svo_2 monitoring is a valuable technology for the operating room and the critical care unit.
 It reflects the overall "health" and functional state of the oxygen transport system.
-To realize the benefits of this monitor, we must understand the physiology of $SvO_2$ and how it relates to the other oxygen transport variables.
+To realize the benefits of this monitor, we must understand the physiology of Svo{-2} and how it relates to the other oxygen transport variables.